JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 Stheno provides a more general implementation of the Exponentiated Quadratic (EQ) kernel, which is only a minor extension of the above, and can be found in [kernels.jl](https://github.com/willtebbutt/Stheno.jl/blob/master/src/gp/kernel.jl) alongside various other kernels that are available.

 ### Why no sensible fallbacks?

-Early versions of Stheno required that new kernels also define a method that simply evaluates the kernel at a pair of inputs (i.e. the functionality provided by the `_eq` function in the example above).
+Early versions of Stheno required that new kernels also define a method that evaluates the kernel at a pair of inputs (i.e., the functionality provided by the `_eq` function in the example above).
 This requirement was found to be of minimal use in practice in any situation other than prototyping as, in the vast majority of cases, better performance is obtained by directly implementing `pw` and `ew`.
 This difference in performance is often sufficiently stark as to render them useless for most practical purposes, meaning that it usually better for Stheno to error and let the user know that an efficient method is missing than to proceed with the fallback.

-If you feel this approach is helpful for your work, it is recommended to adapt the code developed in the example above, and simply define a function similar to `_ew` that suits your own needs.
+If you feel this approach is helpful for your work, it is recommended to adapt the code developed in the example above and define a function similar to `_ew` that suits your own needs.
 Alternatively, if you would _really_ to see this functionality, please raise an issue or open a PR.
-As with most things in the Julia ecosystem, it will get built if there is sufficient demand.
+As with most things in the Julia ecosystem, someone will build it if there is sufficient demand.

 ### AbstractGP Interface Implementation

-Given the above, the `AbstractGP` interface is straightforward to implement for `GPs`, as each method of `mean_vector` and `cov` can be implemented in terms of `ew` and `pw`.
+Given the above, the `AbstractGP` interface is straightforward to implement for `GPsme`, as each method of `mean_vector` and `cov` can be implemented in terms of `ew` and `pw`.
 See [here](https://github.com/willtebbutt/Stheno.jl/blob/master/src/gp/gp.jl) for the implementation.

 If you are interested just in working with a single `GP` object, with a known `MeanFunction` and `Kernel`, this is probably as far as you need to go.
 Simply implement you own fancy `Mean` and `Kernel` objects, or approximations to them, and have some fun / do some research.

 ## CompositeGP

 `CompositeGP`s are constructed as affine transformations of `CompositeGP`s and `GP`s.
-We describe implemented transformations below.
+We describe the implemented transformations below.

-### addition
+### Addition

 Given `AbstractGP`s `f` and `g`, we define
 ```julia
 h = f + g
 ```
 to be the `CompositeGP` sastisfying `h(x) = f(x) + g(x)` for all `x`.

-### multiplication
+### Multiplication

 Multiplication of `AbstractGP`s is undefined since the product of two Gaussian random variables is not itself Gaussian.
 However, we can scale an `AbstractGP` by either a constant or (deterministic) function.
 ```julia
 h = c * f
 h = sin * f
 ```
 will both work, and produce the result that `h(x) = c * f(x)` or `h(x) = sin(x) * f(x)`.

-### composition
+### Composition
 ```julia
 h = f ∘ g
 ```